 Please note that all participants are advised not to book flights until they have first registered to confirm their internship placement.

-All interns in Athens are accommodated in clean and comfortable, fully furnished city apartments or selected hotel / hostel rooms.
+Interns are accommodated in clean and comfortable, fully furnished apartments or selected hotel / hostel rooms.
 Bedding and furnishings are provided, as well as common areas such as lounge, kitchen and laundry facilities.
 Standard amenities include whiteware (i.e. washing machine, stovetop, fridge, microwave) and clean linen (i.e. bed sheets, pillows, towels).
 Accommodation includes 24Mbps internet / WiFi access.
-If requested, a 100-200Mbps line can be provided at an extra cost.
-The apartments are cleaned weekly by a housekeeper while hotel / hostel rooms are cleaned each day.

-In most cases, between two to eight guests are accommodated per apartment so interns should be prepared to share living arrangements.
+In most cases, between two to six guests can be accommodated per apartment so interns should be prepared to share living arrangements.
 Each guest will have a single or double bed.
 Rooming arrangements are same-sex, unless specific requests are made to share mixed-gender accommodation.
 For private accommodation, alternative living arrangements can be requested and arranged in advance, for an additional “upgrade” fee.

-The city of Athens has a thriving coffee culture which is delightful to partake (there is also WiFi in almost all coffee shops and restaurants).
+Internships on this program do not include meals, as affordable supermarkets are easily accessible.
+Greece has a thriving coffee culture which is delightful to partake in (there is also WiFi in almost all coffee shops and restaurants).
 Try Ellinikos (a favorite style of coffee) along with Freddo Espresso / Cappucino and Frappe.